smartnic/sigcomm21_artifact/README.md

 [here](https://github.com/smartnic/sigcomm21_artifact/wiki#k2-parameters)
 [total estimated time: 2 minutes.]

-4. [Result reproduction] Instruction count reduction: We provide scripts to reproduce a subset of results on the reductions in program instruction counts that K2 can obtain (table 1 in the submitted paper).
+4. [Result reproduction]
+  - 4.1 Instruction count reduction: We provide scripts to reproduce a subset of results on the reductions in program instruction counts that K2 can obtain (table 1 in the submitted paper).
 The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 30 minutes in our submission. [total estimated time: 90 minutes.]

-5. [Result reproduction] Impact of optimizations: We provide scripts to reproduce a subset of results on the impact of optimizations on reductions in equivalence-checking time (table 3 in the submitted paper).
+  * 4.2 Impact of optimizations: We provide scripts to reproduce a subset of results on the impact of optimizations on reductions in equivalence-checking time (table 3 in the submitted paper).
 The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 1 hour in our submission. [total estimated time: 120 minutes.]

 ## Note
 1. The results showing below can only be used for reference,